 I know that when we talk this week he will bring today’s news up.
 (He will also probably mention that he saw the headline but will neglect reading the article, so he’ll have no idea he got 100+ words devoted to him.)

-In case you missed it, Nat Sherman is closing its cigar and retail business next month.
+In case you missed it, next month, Nat Sherman is closing its cigar and retail business.
 Nat Sherman, the self-proclaimed tobacconist to the world.
 Nat Sherman, the company whose retail store was called The Townhouse.
-Nat Sherman, the company that where so many parent bought cigars, where so many of their kids bought cigars.
+Nat Sherman, the company where so many parents bought cigars, where so many of their kids bought cigars.
 Nat Sherman, a 90-year-old American cigar company, is closing.

 Had my father and I known that this day was sooner rather than later, we probably would have stopped in a couple of Decembers ago when we were both in New York City for a very cold weekend.
 He would have appreciated the nostalgia.
 He probably would have misremembered that this wasn’t the store he once shopped at in the 1980s; the store changed locations in 2007.
 He would have talked about how much around the store has changed.
 He would have been right, sort of.
 He would have shopped at the old location when he was my age; we both could have shopped at the store’s current location at the same time.